hengds2f/6m-data-1.4-sql-basic-dml/lesson_new.md

 -  **Business Use Case:** Why is it important to standardize date formats when merging data from two different countries?

 ***

-If you’d like, I can now trim this further to a strict 3‑hour run sheet (with timings) or split out “core vs optional” blocks for your different learner profiles.